Different values for some metadata with exiftool

 I also realized that the unaccuracy issue would not only occur for exposure > 1 sec, but also for (t.first > 1 && t.second > 1 && t.second >= t.first).
 For some reason, your current code would transform a "2/3 s" exposure time in "1/2 s"!
 This looks like a serious bug to me.

 Attached a patch which simply gets rid of all this value changing (hence always displays accurate values!).
 Tested and working! :-)

-#7 Updated by Robin Mills almost 2 years ago
+#7 Updated by Robin Mills over 3 years ago

 - Status changed from Closed to Feedback